Publications analysis service

 Overview demonstrates a birds-eye view of the field, including the total number of articles, citations, and extracted topics.
 Word cloud shows the most frequent words in titles and abstracts.
 Also, it contains a summary plot of papers per year.
 Please note that the word cloud component is clickable, and you can navigate to documents containing the selected word.
 Articles can be viewed as a plain list, as well.

-Here we can see that 5000 most cited papers were analyzed with more than 200 thousand citations, and eight separate subtopics were detected.
+Here we can see that 1000 most cited papers were analyzed with more than 150 thousand citations, and seven separate subtopics were detected.

-The highlight section contains an interactive visualization of top-cited papers, organized by number and citations count.
-Different types of articles are shown in different colors.
+The highlight section contains an interactive visualisation of top-cited papers, organised by number and citations count.
+Different types of articles are shown in different colours.

 Two other plots demonstrate top paper of the year and quickest growth of the year.